 - Pour your blended sauce back into the skillet and mix the two together

-- Simmer for 3 minutes, or until the sauce is hot, then serve with bread and rice
+- Simmer for 3 minutes, or until the sauce is hot, grate in your vegan cheese, then serve with bread and rice